 with DAG("my_dag", # Dag id

-schedule_interval='@daily', # Cron expression, here it is a preset of Airflow, @daily means once every day.
+schedule='@daily', # Cron expression, here @daily means once every day.

-Once you have made the imports and created your DAG object, you are ready to add your tasks!
+Imports and the DAG object are ready, let’s add those tasks!
 Remember, a task is an operator.
-Therefore, based on your DAG, you have to add 6 operators.
-Let’s dive into the tasks.
+Therefore, based on your DAG, you need to add six operators.

 Training model tasks

-First, training model A, B and C, are implemented with the PythonOperator.
+First, we implement training model A, B, and C, with the PythonOperator.
 Since we are not going to train real machine learning models (too complicated to start), each task will return a random accuracy.
-This accuracy will be generated from a python function named _training_model.
+This accuracy will be generated by a Python function called _training_model

 from random import randint # Import to generate random numbers